-39. Can the MLCO and MLRO functions be outsourced or must the persons fulfilling these functions be employed by the service provider?
+46. Can the MLCO and MLRO functions be outsourced or must the persons fulfilling these functions be employed by the service provider?

-The MLCO function can be outsourced, provided that the adequate execution of its tasks and responsibilities is ensured at all times (and in the case of regulated financial and trust service providers the outsourcing requirements of the AML/CFT Handbook are complied with).
-The MLRO must be a person employed by the service provider.
+The MLCO may be appointed internally or outsourced to a professional third party (e.g., a consultant or legal advisor), provided that the adequate execution of its tasks and responsibilities is ensured at all times.
+The MLRO must be a person employed by the service provider and must be appointed internally.

-- AML/CFT State Ordinance: article 47, paragraphs 1 and 2 - AML/CFT Handbook: Sections 2.5 and 2.8
+- AML/CFT State Ordinance: article 47, paragraphs 1 and 2 - AML/CFT Handbook: Section 3.5

-40. When does the service provider have to inform the CBA and the MOT of the appointment of an MLCO and an MLRO?
+47. When does the service provider have to inform the CBA and the FIU (MOT) of the appointment of a MLCO and a MLRO?

-A service provider must inform the CBA and the MOT within one month after the appointment of an MLCO and an MLRO.
+A service provider must inform the CBA and the FIU (MOT) within one (1) month after the appointment of an MLCO and an MLRO.

-- AML/CFT State Ordinance: article 47, paragraph 3 - 41.
-Are there certain qualifications to be appointed as MLCO and MLRO?
+- AML/CFT State Ordinance: article 47, paragraph 3 - AML/CFT Handbook: Section 3.5

+48. Are there certain qualifications to be appointed as a MLCO and MLRO?

 The AML/CFT State Ordinance does not state required qualifications for an MLCO and an MLRO.
 However, the service provider must ensure that anyone appointed can adequately execute the tasks and responsibilities of the MLCO and the MLRO at all times.
-This means that the MLCO and the MLRO must have sufficient knowledge, experience, skills, and resources, including sufficient time to perform their duties.
+This means that the MLCO and the MLRO must have adequate, relevant and demonstrable knowledge, experience, skills, and resources, including appropriate independence and authority.